Lady Eagles fall in title game at San Jose tourney

 The College of the Siskiyous women’s basketball team won its way into the finals of the San Jose City College Tournament before losing to Chabot College 60-48 in the championship game on Sunday.

-The Lady Eagles started their run on Friday when they treated host San Jose badly with a 71-53 beatdown.
+The Lady Eagles started their run last Friday when they treated host San Jose badly with a 71-53 beatdown.
 Faith Tracy led the Eagles with 26 points.

 Siskiyous couldn’t stay with a Chabot College team ranked 4th in Northern California in the title game, losing 60-48.
 “We missed a lot of shots,” said Eagle coach Tom Powers, though he was pleased with the team’s play at the tourney.
 Anhelica Shanrock led the team with 18 points.
 “Helly” and Faith Tracy were named to the all-tournament team.